 10.7. cooperate with and provide Paysera necessary help in the event of a dispute over Transactions of the Cardholders in the E-shop;

-10.11. send copies of documents confirming the Transaction requested by Paysera not later than within 3 calendar days from the request (by fax, email, registered mail, or in other way when the fact of delivery can be confirmed).
+10.11. send copies of documents confirming the Transaction requested by Paysera not later than within 3 calendar days from the request (by fax, email, registered mail, or in another way when the fact of delivery can be confirmed).
 If the Merchant cannot send the requested documents within the time limit indicated above, they have to inform thereof in writing and indicate the date of information delivery and the reason for not sending the information on time or not sending it at all.
-If the representative of Paysera arrives at the premises of the Merchant, they have the right to receive a copy of information confirming the Transaction;
+If the representative of Paysera arrives at the premises of the Merchant, they have the right to receive a copy of the information confirming the Transaction;

-10.12. comply with the Paysera General agreement and its Supplements, instructions of the Partner-Bank (if such are provided during the period of execution of contractual liabilities) and rules of the International credit card organisations.
+10.12. comply with the Paysera General agreement and its Supplements, instructions of the Partner-Bank (if such are provided during the period of execution of contractual liabilities), and rules of the International credit card organisations.
 The liability is also valid for the rules, orders and requirements of acceptance of Cards adopted after signing this Supplement;

-10.13. guarantee that their activity is legal and will remain legal during the validity period of the Supplement, and also comply and will comply with the legal acts valid in the location of the Merchant and Rules and Regulations of ICCO;
+10.13. guarantee that their activity is legal and will remain legal during the validity period of the Supplement, and also comply and will comply with the legal acts valid in the location of the Merchant and the Rules and Regulations of ICCO;

 10.14. under the request of Paysera to prevent violation of this Supplement or the Rules and Regulations of ICCO, the Merchant commits to prevent such violation in 3 days after receiving the notification;

 10.15. the Merchant can use the service of Collection of payments only in the E-shops of the Merchant and only by the website addresses (URL) which have been provided in the Questionnaire submitted by the Merchant and in the Project, and confirmed by Paysera.
-If there any amendments in information indicated in the confirmed Project and/or Questionnaire, the Merchant shall inform Paysera thereof immediately, and the amendments of the Project and/or Questionnaire are confirmed according to the same procedure as the Project and/or Questionnaire itself;
+If there are any amendments in the information indicated in the confirmed Project and/or Questionnaire, the Merchant shall inform Paysera thereof immediately, and the amendments of the Project and/or Questionnaire are confirmed according to the same procedure as the Project and/or Questionnaire itself;

 10.16. upon receipt of a demand from Paysera, immediately perform changes on their websites, and perform other necessary and appropriate actions to ensure compliance of the Merchant with ICCO rules on the use of trademarks;

-10.17. submit all documents and information requested by Paysera (if the Merchant does not execute the requirements, Paysera has the right to suspend provision of services);
+10.17. submit all documents and information requested by Paysera (if the Merchant does not execute the requirements, Paysera has the right to suspend the provision of services);

-10.18. on an ongoing basis, promptly to provide Paysera with the current address of each of its offices, all “doing business as” (DBA) names used by the Merchant and a complete description of goods sold and services provided;
+10.18. on an ongoing basis, promptly to provide Paysera with the current address of each of its offices, all “doing business as” (DBA) names used by the Merchant, and a complete description of goods sold and services provided;